Kilt, McGregor tartan

 A pleated skirt reaching to the knees, esp., the tartan skirt worn sometimes by men of the Scottish Highlands.

-A skirt, it seems, but so what?
+A kilt is a skirt, it seems, but so what?

 A Mercedes-Benz is a car, but far from every car is a Mercedes-Benz.
-So it is with skirts.
+So it is with skirts ans kilts.
 To be called a kilt, there are rules to follow.
 And if you hold a kilt in your hands, and compare it with any of your wife's skirts you'll immediately realize, that the difference is much, much bigger than between your jeans and hers.
 In this respect, a kilt is a garment of its very own.

 Women wear kilts too